jimfinnis/Gorm/README.md

     d   go down - if WRITEONMOVE is set, then write w   write the current material to the current block.
-If CHECKWRITE is set and this would overwrite a man-made block, do not write, and abort.
+If CHECKWRITE is set and this would overwrite a man-made block, do not write, and abort. t   test the block - if it is empty, add 1 to the test score T   test the block - if it is not empty, abort
+    B   add a permanent block (will NOT work if setRoom has not been called, i.e. we are not placing furniture.)
+Will not work in test mode, or if the block is not empty and checkwrite is on.
     +   set a flag
             f   FOLLOW
             s   SUPPORTFOLLOW